 There is a common misconception that orthodontic work is costly and purely for cosmetic purposes.
 However, modern day orthodontic treatment is about more than just getting your teeth straightened.
 Orthodontics is about correcting irregularities and positioning of your teeth and jaws, airway issues and growth modification.
 Orthodontists examine the alignment and positioning of your teeth and jaws to establish an ideal functional bite, facial profile and aesthetic smile.
 We also assess your airway and if there is an airway problem we will work with other specialists to provide the best resolution to the problem.
 Having completed additional university post graduate training specific to Orthodontics, an Orthodontist is the best person to properly assess yourself and your family, and to provide the very best advice.

 General dentists play an important role in maintaining and improving your dental health.
-Dr. Skilton and Dr. Yap believe in a multidisciplinary approach to dentistry and Orthodontics.
+Dr Jonathan Skilton, Dr Jason Yap and Dr Trista Anthony believe in a multidisciplinary approach to dentistry and Orthodontics.
 While a referral is not required to attend our practice, you will always be referred back to your general dentist if general and cosmetic dental treatment, such as fillings, extractions, veneers and crowns, are indicated to complement your orthodontic treatment.
 We also encourage our patients to maintain their routine 6 monthly dental check-ups.

 Good orthodontic work also goes a long way toward helping you develop a solid foundation for lifelong dental and periodontal (gum) health.